Your 5-step Foolproof Guide For Taking Restaurant Inventory

 But using restaurant inventory software can certainly save you time… time you can use to put those usage reports to work when making decisions about running your restaurant.

-For example, when you compare your usage reports with sales reports and you spot a discrepancy – you’ve got an opportunity to save money.
+For example, when you compare your usage reports with sales reports and spot a discrepancy, you can save money.

 Let’s say Bartender X is bartending one week and runs a special on vodka tonics.

 Usage reports show he went through a case of limes.

 The following week, Bartender Y runs the same special and sells the same number of vodka tonics… but only goes through half a case of limes.

 Maybe it’s time for a training on how to cut garnishes for vodka tonics?

 Taking a good look at your COGS and usage reports can reveal other chances to clean up your bottom line… the new line cook might be wasting ingredients… or slipping an ingredient or two in his bag before he leaves at night.

 Remember those extra cases of BBQ sauce you were stressing about?